 Condoms Do Not Provide Complete Protection

 In terms of your risk for acquiring HPV, it’s important to know that neither male nor female condoms can fully protect against HPV since it is transmitted from skin to skin and condoms clearly cannot cover all of one’s skin (for example, male condoms do not cover the base of the penis or any of the scrotum); in addition, HPV infection can even occur in areas covered by a condom).

-In regard to oral sex, it is possible but uncommon to transmit HPV from a partner’s genitals to your mouth (it seems to “prefer” genital and anal skin, or so I hear from the Centers for Disease Control).
+In regard to oral sex, it is indeed possible to transmit HPV from a partner’s genitals to your mouth.

 You can learn more about HPV, other STIs and ways to reduce your risk on our STIs page.